Canada and the United Nations: Peacekeeping

-The success of the Suez peacekeeping mission led Canadians to embrace peacekeeping as a suitable role for a middle-sized country, looking for a role, and having high regards for the United Nations.
-This led to sending a peacekeeping force to Cyprus in 1964, when two NATO members, Greece and Turkey were at swords' point over ethnic violence in the historic British colony.
-The Canadians left in 1993 after 28 were killed and many wounded in the operation.
-Peacekeeping help was needed in the Belgian Congo in 1960-64, after Belgium pulled out.
-There were numerous other small interventions.
-Canada took a central role in the International Control Commission (ICC), which tried to broker peace in Vietnam in the 1960s.
-In 1993 violent misbehavior by Canadian peacekeeping forces in Somalia shocked the nation.

 Canada and the Security Council

 Canada has served in the UNSC for 12 years, thus ranking in the top ten of non-permanent members.
 As of 2015, it shares the fourth place in the list of non-permanent members serving on the Council by length with Italy.
 This places Canada behind Brazil and Japan (first place), Argentina (second place), and Colombia, India, and Pakistan (third place).
 Canada was elected for the following six terms: 1948–49, 1958–59, 1967–68, 1977–78, 1989–90, and 1999–2000 - once every decade.
 It lost its bid for a seat in the 2010 Security Council elections, to Germany and Portugal, and in the 2020 Security Council elections, to Ireland and Norway.

 National Film Board of Canada

 The National Film Board of Canada (NFB), Canada's state film producer, has produced several works about or on behalf of the U.N.
 The first, the 1944 short film U.N.R.R.A. presents In the Wake of the Armies ... focused the work of the United Nations Relief and Rehabilitation Administration.
 The 1945 film Now — The Peace, on the formation of the U.N. at the Dumbarton Oaks Conference, was produced by the NFB at the suggestion of Archibald MacLeish, then-Assistant Secretary of State for Public Affairs for the U.S. government.